wp-plugins/vicomi-comment-system/readme.txt

 = Vicomi for WordPress =

 1. Allowing stylish emotional comments.
-1. Not Only is it Free, It increases your users engagement to your website.
+1. Not only is it free, it increases user engagement to your website.
-1. Increase page views amount by 3%-10% (more traffic!) thanks to recommendation widget that recommends other content (comments) within your website.
+1. Increased page views amount by 3%-10% (more traffic!) thanks to the recommendation widget that recommends other content (comments) within your website.
-1. Easy to install, 5 minutes installation!
-Add comments platform for free.
+1. Easy to install, 5 minute installation!
+Add this comments platform for free.
 1. Allowing moderation tools, moderation insights, spam tools.
 1. Comments indexable by search engines (iFrame SEO-friendly).
 1. Attach your feelings to a comment.
 Create better comments experience.
 1. Uses the Vicomi API.
-Give you free admin and the best moderation & analytics web tools.
+Gives you free admin and the best moderation & analytics web tools.

 = Vicomi Features =

 1. Recommendation comments widget for increasing page-views and engagement.
 1. Emotional stylish comments.
-1. Facebook connect, Share tools.
+1. Facebook connect, share tools.
 1. Social Network integrated inside - users are able to follow other users or be followed by others.
 1. Your own profile, where you can see all your comments in one place.
 1. Threaded comments and replies.